-This qualification consists of two mandatory units.
+This qualification consists of 1 mandatory unit.
 There are no optional units.

-The mandatory units within the qualification are detailed in Section 1.4 above.
-Candidates must successfully demonstrate their achievement of all the learning outcomes and assessment criteria within the mandatory units.
+The mandatory unit within the qualification is detailed in Section 1.4 above.
+Learners must successfully demonstrate their achievement of all the learning outcomes and assessment criteria within the mandatory unit.

-The learning outcomes and assessment criteria for each unit are provided in Section 4 below.
+The learning outcomes and assessment criteria for the unit are provided in Section 4 below.